In2ItChicago/In2ItChicago/readme.md

 - **`title`**: The name of the event
 - **`description`**: Detailed description of the event
 - **`address`**: Location of the event (okay if exact address is not known)
 - **`url`**: Link to url for event.
-Link to specific event is preferred, but a link to a page containing the event with many others is okay
+Link to specific event is preferred, but a link to a page containing general event listings is okay.
 - **`price`**: Cost to attend, if provided
 - **`category`**: Category of event, as defined [here](https://github.com/ClipboardProject/ClipboardApp/blob/master/data_engine/categories.py).
 (Work in progress.
 We'll flesh out categories more eventually)
 - **Start/End Time and Date**: Dates and times can be supplied with several parameters.
 Choose one date formate and one time format.
 Eventually, all dates and times will be converted into Unix timestamps.